tinytronix/homeautomation/README.md

 - maximum of 8 switching modules per controller (I2C adressing constraint)

 LoRa:
-The LoRa module bridges I2C ommands from the controller module to modules located in the garden.
+- The LoRa module bridges I2C ommands from the controller module to modules located in the garden.
-It will later also send data to small devices which can be placed behind wall power outlets or wall switches.
+- It will later (planned for future extensions!) also send data to small devices which can be placed behind wall power outlets or wall switches.